DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/withtext.md

 </div>
 ```

-A selector that targets `div` elements with text `foo` matches both elements (first, the parent and then, the child).
+A selector that targets `div` elements with the text `foo` matches both elements (the parent followed by the child).

 ```js
 // This selector matches the parent div (.container)